Mission and Identity

 Fr.
-Staudenmaier responds autobiographically to a compelling question from an atheist scholar-friend: "How did I find my way to integrating my secularity with my faith life?"
+Staudenmaier responds autobiographically to a compelling question from an MIT atheist scholar-friend: "How did I find my way to an integration of my secularity with my faith life?"

 - Learning the Spiritual Exercises: Lunch Hour Series

 In four c.
-50 minute talks, Fr.
+50 minute lunch hour talks, Fr.
 Staudenmaier introduces lessons about prayer taken from The Spiritual Exercises of St. Ignatius Loyola.

 Spiritual Exercises: Articles

 Texts provided in Adobe Reader (PDF) format

 - "Sensual Prayer - Electronic Context: Ignatian Prayer for Internet Users"

 A look at the electronic media, including the Internet, as important influences on our lives.
 Which disciplines of prayer can help us meet God in the electronic dimensions of life?
 Download text